 Fernando’s Kaffee:

 This became a regular stop.
 The coffee is delicious as is the chocolate they make in the back.
-There is a lovely courtyard to sit, sip your coffee and do your Spanish homework.
+There is a lovely courtyard to sit in, sip your coffee and do your Spanish homework.
 Great wifi also.
-BUT most importantly…delicious, homemade GLUTEN FREE cookies!
+But most importantly…delicious, homemade GLUTEN FREE cookies!
 Once discovered, they became a daily habit!

 Luna de Miel Crepes